tjelvar-olsson/biologists-guide-to-computing/source/next-steps.rst

 Find someone more experienced than you and learn from them.
 Having a mentor to point you in the right direction can be a great time saver.

-Connect with me on twitter, my personal account is `@tjelvar_olsson
+Connect with me on Twitter, my personal account is `@tjelvar_olsson
 <https://twitter.com/tjelvar_olsson>`_.
 I've also set up a more specific
 account relating to this book `@bioguide2comp
 <https://twitter.com/bioguide2comp>`_.
 Alternatively you can send me an `email